 Cycle down the Mountain Road

 Unfortunately, this has been partially stopped.
 Tours are no longer allowed to operate downhill bike rides inside the park for safety reasons.
 But that doesn’t stop the companies operating outside the park.
 This still gives you a long exciting descent to barrel down.
 Of course, the tours take you and the bikes to the top and then lead you down the descent at a pace to suit most people.
 You can even include Sunrise into the tour to get the best of both.

 The Haleakala Skyline Trail is an incredible trail that follows the Backbone of the volcano offroad all the way into Kula, over 15 Miles of incredible offroad terrain and stunning beauty.
 We don’t know of any tours that take you on this route so it’s a DIY project that will require you getting to the top and being picked up at the bottom in Kula.
 So really you need a Driver who will not Bike.
 If you can arrange it, it is one hell of a ride!
-There are many Bike Hire shops in Maui who will hire you a bike for this trail.
+There are many Bike Hire shops in Maui that will hire you a bike for this trail.
 However, some forbid their bike to be ridden here!

 ***Warning*** You need to know what you are doing for this Trail, not one for the tourist to have a go at, Despite what it may say in the blue book!
 Experienced MTB Rider ONLY!